 Reward Systems in Mathematics

 We have a number of reward systems in place in school and awards can be given for a range of reasons.
 Specifically in Mathematics there is a weekly ‘Mathemagician of the Week’ award in every class across both KS1 and KS2.
-Additionally, those children who have impressed with a specific task can receive a maths certificate of achievement from the maths co-ordinator, a Show and Tell award, a Headteacher’s Award or house points.
+Additionally, those children who have impressed with a certain task can receive a maths certificate of achievement from the maths co-ordinator, a Show and Tell award, a Headteacher’s Award or house points.

 There is a specific incremental reward system in place for children when learning their times tables.
-Once they have learned their x2, x5 and x10 tables, children will receive a certificate.
+Once they have learned their x2, x5 and x10 tables, children will receive a bronze certificate.
 A silver certificate is given for those who have learned their x3, x4, x6 and x8 tables and when all their tables have been learnt then the children receive a gold certificate.
-The expected timescale for achieving these certificates is Year 2, Year 3 and Year 4.
+The expected timescale for achieving these certificates is Year 2, Year 3 and Year 4 respectively.